 Stuck at home and stuck for inspiration?
-We’ve put together a few potential pathways to get you out of a writing rut.
-But please, please, please remember that right now might not be your most creative time – no matter what you do.
-Writing can have big mental health benefits, but don’t pile on pressure to produce to a deadline or agenda.
+We've put together a few potential pathways to get you out of a writing rut.
+But please, please, please remember that if you're stuck at home or under more stress than usual, it may not be your most creative time – no matter what you do.
+Writing can have big mental health benefits, but don't pile on pressure to produce to a deadline or agenda.
 Be easy on yourself.

 Give writing prompts a go